PRBonn/rko_lio/.github/ISSUE_TEMPLATE/bug_report.md

 ```text
 launch configuration console log here
 ```

+**Data**
+- If you're using ROS, is there a TF tree RKO LIO can query for extrinsics?
+- Are you specifying the LiDAR-IMU extrinsic manually?
+- Any other data or sensor specific information that is important to know?

 **Steps to reproduce**
 Please detail any steps you think are necessary to reproduce the error.